RyanC1681/cse15l-lab-reports/LabReport1.md

 Running Commands
 ------------------------------
 Typical commands of `cd`, `ls` can be used to navigate through the server's files, and commands such as `mkdir` or `cp` can create, modify, or copy files.

+The command `cd/home/linux/ieng6` and then running `ls` shows a list of all of the courses that use the CSE servers.
+Each course folder contains folders for each of the student course specific accounts for each student that was enrolled in the course.

-The directory of all the course account usernames for the CSE15L course can be found by navigating using the command `cd /home/linux/ieng6/cs15lwi23/`
+The directory of all the course account usernames for the CSE15L course can be found by seeing the course folder "cs15lwi23" in the list from the previous command and navigating using the command `cd /home/linux/ieng6/cs15lwi23/`, then running `ls` again.

 ![SSHcommands](https://user-images.githubusercontent.com/40802485/212567102-6adb5b65-bf68-4df7-be7d-e21e11df519f.jpg)